masterArnob/Data-Analyst-Sql-Project/README.md

+#### 3. Customer Behavior Segmentation
-#### 3. Group customer into 3 segments based on their spending behaviours
+Group customers into 3 strategic segments based on spending behavior and loyalty:

+**Segmentation Criteria:**
--- VIP: atleast 12 months of history and spending more then 5k -- Regular: atleast 12 months of history but spending 5k or less -- New: lifespan less then 12 months
+- 🏆 **VIP Customers**: At least 12 months of history AND spending more than $5,000
+- 👍 **Regular Customers**: At least 12 months of history BUT spending $5,000 or less
+- 🆕 **New Customers**: Customer lifespan less than 12 months

 ```sql